thornhall/roblox-studio-like-syntax-highlighting/README.md

 # [New 03-23-2025] Smart Indent On Paste

+Ever tried to paste some code you copied and the indentation gets all messed up when you paste it?
+Smart Indent On Paste aims to solve this problem.

-## Current behvaior WITHOUT smart indent enabled
+## Current behavior WITHOUT smart indent enabled
 ![PasteWithout](images/pastewithout.gif)

-## Current behvaior WITH smart indent enabled
+## Current behavior WITH smart indent enabled
 ![PasteWith](images/pastewith.gif)

 # [New 03-21-2025] [Basic Support] Use control + click or command + click to Go To Function definition